Rationale

 - AWS Web Application Firewall: It needs to be connected to a load balancer serving an application, it does not work for static sites.
 It is not as flexible as Cloudflare's Web Application Firewall.

 - Tailscale: It is only a ZTNA solution, whereas Cloudflare does many other things (DDoS mitigation, rate limiting, anti-bot, DNS, etc.).
 It did not support Egress IPs, which is essential for the Egress access mechanism.
-It only supported pushing navigation logs to SIEM systems, whereas Cloudflare allows pushing them to AWS S3 buckets.
 Being able to do so is essential for Fluid Attacks' platform to be able to display ZTNA navigation logs.
 It does not provide a client for safely navigating the Internet.

 - NoPorts: It is only a ZTNA solution, whereas Cloudflare does many other things (DDoS mitigation, rate limiting, anti-bot, DNS, etc.).
 It had a much more complex installation process.
 It did not support Egress IPs, which is essential for the Egress access mechanism.
 It did not support navigation logging, which is essential for Fluid Attacks' platform to be able to display ZTNA navigation logs.
 In general, it looks like a very basic solution for establishing SSH, SFTP or RDP connections to personal devices via the Internet.
 It does not provide a client for safely navigating the Internet.